tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

     - Could also be used to show the direction to the nearest Triforce piece (if any is present on the map)
 - Use something like ForceFields (see boss fight of level 1) in a puzzle, where a projectile weapon of the player has to be redirected (pushed by the force field) to hit a target
 - add a loading screen or splash screen while the main menu is loading (takes quite a while now)
+	- or use a new texture atlas for the main menu that loads faster

 ## Side Quests